Authored by the expert who managed and guided the team behind the France Property Pack

 What long-term economic factors will shape property prices in Biarritz?

-The top three long-term economic factors that will shape property prices in Biarritz over the next decade are the trajectory of European interest rates, the evolution of housing and rental regulations, and France's broader economic growth and employment picture.
+Over the next decade, the three most important long-term economic factors shaping property prices in Biarritz are the European interest rate regime, the evolution of housing regulation (particularly around energy performance, tourist rentals, and planning), and France's overall growth and household income trajectory.

 You'll also find a much more detailed analysis in our pack about real estate in Biarritz.